guycipher/k4/README.md

 ```

 ### Recovery
-If you have a populated WAL file in the data directory but no data you can use `RecoverFromWAL()` which will replay the WAL file and populate K4.
+If you have a populated WAL file in the data directory but no data files aka sstables you can use `RecoverFromWAL()` which will replay the WAL file and populate K4.

 #### Example
 ```go